martbetz/martbetz.github.io/_posts/2024-02-20-rawtherapist.md

 How could Rawtherapee be better promoted?
 How could related developments be better communicated?
 How could related content be better collated and served?
 Here's my modest attempt at a quick and simple solution. 😊

-[RawTherapist](https://martbetz.github.io/WIP/homepage.html) is an experimental resource hub for [RawTherapee](https://rawtherapee.com), and it's goal (as the playfull name would suggest) is to save the sanity of users by making things easy to find.
+[RawTherapist](https://martbetz.github.io/WIP/homepage.html) is an experimental resource hub for [RawTherapee](https://rawtherapee.com), and it's goal (as the satirical name would suggest) is to save the sanity of users by making things easy to find.

 The project consists of two parts (or sub-projects, if you prefer): a news page called [RawFocus](https://martbetz.github.io/WIP/rawfocus.html) (yet another feeble effort at a witty play on words) and a page of organised links called [RawIndex](https://martbetz.github.io/WIP/rawfocus.html) (as I've finally run out of ideas for further smart-arsed puns).